By Evan. J. Cutts

 Boston, MA — Dr. Beverly Edgehill, Vice President and Global Head of the Organizational Development Center of Expertise (OD COE) at the TJX Companies, is a leader whose efficacy to inspire and galvanize self-actualization expresses a legacy of positive change in the lives and journeys of those she meets.
 Dr. Edgehill earned her Ed.D. in Adult and Organizational Learning from Columbia University in the City of New York.
 She cites the impactful career and bearing of Shirley Chisholm as an inspiration in her life, and practices mindfulness through yoga and meditation.

 More than an executive at a multinational brand, Dr. Edgehill is a role model for anyone striving to become outspoken, mindful, compassionate, and influential.
 Authenticity and holistic kindness remain at the core of the work she does for herself, her family, professional team, and community.
 Dr. Beverly Edgehill is charting a path towards a future where empowerment is an experience the world can share in.
 I had the honor and extreme pleasure of spending an hour getting to know this indelible leader.
-Read on and be moved, inspired, and welcome.
+Read on and be moved, inspired, and welcomed.

 EJC: As an Vice President of the TJX Companies, a mother, a mentor, an educator, and so much more, how do you maintain work-life balance or work-life integration?

 DBE: Work-life integration must consider the simultaneity of experience—a term I picked up from a professor at Simmons College.
 I’m each of these individual roles you listed and I am my entire self at the same time.
 How I manage it all is an art, not a science.